-Gaza invasion: It's been done before, but this is different
+Gaza invasion: it's been done before, but this is different

 They served as a backdrop for Barack Obama when he made a speech at the station while touring Sderot during a visit to Israel as a candidate in the 2008 U.S. presidential election.

-Netanyahu says no country in the world would tolerate a constant drizzle of potentially lethal rockets on its citizens, traumatizing families with the threat of sudden death.
+Netanyahu says no country in the world would tolerate a constant drizzle of potentially lethal rockets on its citizens, traumatising families with the threat of sudden death.